Nexmo/station/_documentation/vonage-business-cloud/number-programmability/overview.md

 ## What can you do with it?
 You can use all the power and flexibility of the Nexmo Voice API together with the supporting VBC [Account](/vonage-business-cloud/vbc-apis/account-api/overview), [Extension](/vonage-business-cloud/vbc-apis/extension-api/overview) and [User](/vonage-business-cloud/vbc-apis/user-api/overview) APIs to create fully customized call experiences for your customers, including:

-* Interactive voice response (IVR) systems that link to your CRM system to personalise the menu options to your customers' needs
+* Interactive voice response (IVR) systems that link to your CRM system to personalize the menu options to your customers' needs
 * Voicebots that use natural language processing and/or AI to answer simple questions spoken by your customers
 * Automatic proxying of local numbers based on the area code dialled
 * Voice broadcasts to alert customers to important news or events